Fourth of July holiday closings

 State offices

 Workforce Solutions, Texas Department of Human Services, Golden Crescent Regional Planning Commission, and the Department of Public Safety Driver’s License Office will be closed Monday.
-The Texas Parks and Wildlife Department will be closed Monday.
+The Texas Parks and Wildlife Department will be closed.

 U.S. Postal Service